constverum/ProxyBroker/README.rst

     await broker.find(data=data)
     # ...

-As a source of proxies, instead of the providers you can use your own source data (it's usual local .txt file).
+As a source of proxies, instead of the providers, you can use your own source data (it's usual local .txt file).
 Simply pass your data to the ``data`` parameter.
 Note: At the moment, information about the type of proxy in the raw data is ignored.